Jonas-Verhellen/Bayesian-Illumination/README.md

     python illuminate.py fitness.type=Guacamol fitness.target=osimertinib_mpo acquisition.type=EI

 As shown in this example, to change the fitness function to the Guacamol multiproperty objective for Osimertinib and to change the acquistion function to the expected improvement (EI) it suffices to add keywords to the call in the command line.
-For a more in-depth disscussion on configuration files, please consult the tutorials suppied with the documentation.

 ## Optimisation Efficiency